LukeB42/Emissary/README.md

 Docs available [here](http://docs.psybernetics.org/).

 Note: Response attributes are changing by 5th September 2015 to make it easier to navigate by software.
-Check out the development branch to see for yourself.
+These changes are on the development branch.

 --------
 ![Alt text](doc/emissary3.png?raw=true "Feed Groups")